dcavar/nlp-lab.github.io/README.md

 ## Research Foci

-During the 2024 academic year the focus is on:
+During the 2024 academic year, the focus is on:

 - [Ellipsis and Empty Element Parsing](/ellipsis)
 - [Discontinuity and Non-local Dependency Processing in Natural Language Discourse](/discontinuities)